 Debra is a member of English Cocker Spaniel Club of Northern California and English Cocker Spaniel Club of America.

-Debra has been a member of Good Dog for almost 5 years
+Debra has been a member of Good Dog for about 5 years

 Debra was screened for responsible practices and has been a member since 2020.